When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 The second was a message from Officer Laska Wayne of the Palm Springs Police Department.
 She reported that a field officer interviewed Darryl and Judith Holmes.
 He had purchased the Cadillac Escalade from a Peter Medrano on October 16, 2015 in an all-cash sale as a gift for his wife.
 The purchase was made in Tracy, and he went to the DMV in Palm Springs to register the car.

-So Peter Medrano was back in San Bruno, and he was planning to do something with Jaydon Oron and maybe Doris Oron-Medrano as well.
+So Peter Medrano was probably back in San Bruno.
+He could be planning to do something with Jaydon Oron and maybe Doris Oron-Medrano as well.
 Officer Baxter needed to do three things.

 First, warn Aston High, where Jaydon Oron was a student, about Peter Medrano and have them increase security.